 Causation of behaviour.
 Theoretical issues from the fields of motivation, learning, perception, personality, social psychology, and individual differences.
 Laboratory research data and the research findings of sociologists and cultural anthropologists are examined to assess the interaction between the person and his environment in the causation of behaviour and in personality development.
 Selected areas of the theory are made the matter of laboratory experiments conducted throughout the course.

 Keller, F. S.: Learning: Reinforcement Theory (Random House), N.Y.
 1954.
-Stagner, Ross: Psychology of Personality (McGraw-Hill), 3rd ed.
+A further text book to be advised.

 Allport, G. W.: Pattern and Growth in Personality (Holt, Rinehart and Winston), 1962.